PLaSSticity/mk48-ifc/README.md

 12. Run "make"
 13. Navigate to `localhost:8081` (or whatever port is printed in the console)

-All changes to the application code are marked with a comment beginning: CSE5349.
+All changes to the application code are marked with a comment beginning: Carapce.
-Additional comments explaining or noting particular changes we made are marked with a comment beginning: CSE5349-details
+Additional comments explaining or noting particular changes we made are marked with a comment beginning: Carapce-details

 # Mk48.io Game